MrPixle2022/Documentaion/Js/Raw/FetchApi.md

 ### fetch(url, { options }):

-the fetch api is a promise based api that takes a url by defalut to send a GET request to the url the fetch returns a response object and since it uses promises it's async.
+the fetch api is a promise based api that takes a url by default to send a GET request to the url the fetch returns a response object and since it uses promises it's async.

 example: